luciandex/game_logic_simulator/README.md

 After each fight, the user role are changed: the attacker will be defender and the defender is attacker.

-The formula for calculating dmage is: The DAMAGE = Attacker STRENGTH - Defender DEFENCE
+The formula for calculating damage is: The DAMAGE = Attacker STRENGTH - Defender DEFENCE

-Both users are instantiated with random values for Health, Strength, Speed etc. at every run.
+Both users are instantiated with random values for Health, Strength, Speed etc. at every run (between the ranges from array).